wp-plugins/twine-social/readme.txt

 Stable tag: 1.0
 License: GPLv2

 Display your social media content (Facebook, Twitter, Instagram, YouTube, Vine, Pinterest + more) on your Wordpress blog in one beautiful interface.
-Grow your social audience like never before.

 == Description ==